evanmoran/vanilla/README.md

 vanilla
 =======

-Code starting points for every language and environment
+Starting points for every language and environment